 Autumn flowers will only appear on new basal pseudobulbs that'll emerge from the spring previous.
 Each spike will reach around 30cm in height and will only house a couple of flowers.
 The individual blooms can last up to four weeks, and its longevity will solely rely on your cultivation.
 They're sweetly scented and may sport lavender, white, yellow, pink, orange or red appearances.
 Achieving a new flower spike isn't as straight forwards as a Moth Orchid, for instance, as each offset will only bloom once, so you may have to wait until the following year for an inflorescence.

 Infrequent transplants will restrict its growth for a potential bloom.
 They'll be under threat by the challenging environment, and as they'll potentially die (so they think) a flower shaft will be produced to pass on its genes to the next generation.

-Repot tri-annually (& when not flowering) in spring using Orchid bark and the next sized pot with adequate drainage.
+Repot every three years (& when not in flower) in spring using Orchid Bark and the next sized pot with adequate drainage.
 Don't worry if you snap the Velamen (white spongy epidermis) that covers the roots as it'll re-fuse again within the following few weeks.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.